 The young Revere was educated in reading and writing in school before completing his training as an apprentice to his silversmith father.
-At age 19, Revere inherited the business upon is father’s death.
-But he would leave the business briefly and show his political tendencies as he enlisted in a provincial army in 1756 during the French and Indian War.
+At age 19, Revere inherited the business upon his father’s death.
+But he left the business briefly and enlisted in a provincial army in 1756 during the French and Indian War.

 Revere returned to Boston after a failed military expedition and started to build his family life and business.
-He wed Sarah Orne in 1765, and they would have eight children before she died nearly two decades later.
+He wed Sarah Orne in 1765, and they had eight children before she died nearly two decades later.

 The silversmith was resourceful and dabbled in a range of work, taking on apprentices and workers who created specialty flatware, silver bowls, tea sets and even casting the first bell in Boston in his foundry.
 He turned to dentistry to augment his income when the colonial economy faltered during a recession.

 Revere’s network was also expanding to include local activists angered by British rule.
 In the mid-1760s, as tensions were rising between the colonists and the British, he joined the rebellious Sons of Liberty.